rduplain/memo/startups-for-people-with-problems.md

 * 5% -- Option Pool (to distribute to other contributors)

 Founder A will have majority until the company adds investors, which will dilute all of the above common stock shareholders.
-At this point, the company with either need agreement of the founders or agreement of one founder with investors in order to have a majority decision.
-Alternatively, you may want to project the fully diluted cap table after seed investment to be:
+Once diluted, the company with either need agreement of the founders or agreement of one founder with investors in order to have a majority decision.
+Alternatively, to have a sole decision maker, you may want to project the fully diluted cap table after seed investment to be:

 * 51% -- Founder A
 * 29% -- Founder B